ladaedu/oci-terraform-intro/README.md

             - region: `eu-frankfurt-1`
     - manual way:
         - see [https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm)
-- add the key via console UI: your user -> API Keys -> Add Public Key
+- add the key via console UI: your user -> API Keys -> Add Public Key (it is already done if you used the 1st way above)
   - paste the contents of `~/.oci/oci_api_key_public.pem` there and press Add
 - simple tests using oci cli: